 - It is not bad to have extra talent.

-- It is too bad to make your body work extra without proper nourishment and relevant form of exercise.
+- But, It is too bad to make your body work extra without proper nourishment and relevant form of exercise.

 - Prolonged seating in one posture in front of my laptop resulted in bone-related serious health issues.